Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Discussion

+In the previous section we discussed the impact of density inhomogeneities on the gas density.
+The presence of inhomogeneities and asymmetry, whether caused by non-virialised subhalos or residual shocks in the bulk gas component, complicates the determination of cluster shapes by introducing ambiguities and uncertainties, which are affecting the gravitational potential \ch{much less}.
+Apart from these difficulties \ch{when using the gas density}, the three-dimensional morphology of clusters can be defined in several different ways that may be ambiguous with respect to the choice of defining isodensity bins, summation volumes and radial profiles.

-In addition, contrary to the gas density distribution (Fig.~\ref{fig:3Dgas_PCA}), the potential is more robust against the change of method and can be studied with any of these representations of data without changing the results significantly (Fig.~\ref{fig:3Dpotential_PCA}). \\ \item Robustness against the presence of substructures: \\Substructures are density inhomogeneities which are not virialised with the cluster.
-We therefore need to identify and remove them carefully before estimating the hydrostatic mass and potential based on the gas density distribution.
+\begin{itemize} \item Substructures and their removal:\\ Substructures are density inhomogeneities that are not virialised with the cluster and therefore need to be identified and removed prior to estimating the hydrostatic mass (or potential) based on the gas density distribution \citep[e.g.][see also our companion paper \citealp{tchernin20}]{nagai11, zhuravleva13, roncarelli13, vazza13}.
 Additional analysis based on the abundance/temperature of these clumps could be used to distinguish the substructures from the cluster body.
 However, such information is not always available as it requires high resolution measurements.
-Nowadays, there exist many different ways to remove substructures.
-But applying such methods may alter the intrinsic shape of the cluster, which is the information we actually want to extract.
+Nowadays, there exist several different ways to \ch{identify or suppress} substructures\ch{.
+For instance, \cite{Dubinski91} have applied an $r^{-2}$ weighting in the mass tensor to suppress the impact of dark matter subclumps, which are most prevalent in the dynamically younger cluster outskirts -- see however \cite{zemp11}, who suggested that this introduces systematic biases.
+Another definition of substructures is based on the (residual) gas clumpiness factor $\rho^2/\rho$ \citep[e.g.][and refs therein]{roncarelli13} or uses the more advanced $X$-$\sigma$ criterion (with $X = 3.5$, \citealp[e.g.][]{zhuravleva13, lau15}), which takes into account the lognormal shape of the bulk gas distribution.} \ch{Applying such methods, however,} may alter the intrinsic shape of the cluster, which is the information we actually want to extract.